abram0v1ch/Mood-hat/README.md

 # Introduction

-The EEG Mood Hat is artistic EEG visualizer project that works with the Muse to stream, process, and visualize the user EEG data onto an RGB LED matrix!
-This project is a great way to learn all the essential skills for Neurotech software projects, and a open-ended project that lets you experiment and explore your creative side with neurotechnology!
+The EEG Mood Hat is artistic EEG visualizer project that works with the Muse headset to stream, process, and visualize the user EEG data.
+The implementation is pretty basic and was not properly tested.

-The project has been split into several sections/phases, each of which you can realistically finish in one or two sessions (hyperlinked below).
+# In this repo:

-1. Phase 1: Connecting headsets and streaming data
+1. Connecting headsets and streaming data
-2. Phase 2: Data processing and MNE
+2. Data processing pipeline and MNE
-3. Phase 3: Machine Learning
-4. Phase 4: Circuits
-5. Phase 5: Integration and Experimentation

-# Phase 1: Connecting Headsets and Streaming Data
+# Connecting Headsets and Streaming Data

 ## Setting Up Your Environment
 Instructions for installing miniconda can be found [here](https://docs.conda.io/projects/miniconda/en/latest/)